 Pulsating with rhythm, the artist's expressive depictions of dance halls and clubs capture crowds of people moving in unison with the beat of the music.
 Flashes of vivid colour, gestural brushstrokes and frenetic compositions characterise his work.
 Forrester explains: “I just wanted to draw movement, action and expression.
 I was interested in the energy of the crowd, particular dance movements and what the clubbers wore.
 In these clubs, city life is recreated in essence: sounds, lights, police sirens, bodies pushing and swaying in a smoke-filled room.”

-Forrester’s works can be found in the collections of Tate, London, UK; Arts Council Collection, UK; and Harris Museum & Art Gallery, Preston, UK, amongst many others.
+Forrester’s works can be found in the collections of Tate, London, UK; Arts Council Collection, UK; Government Art Collection, UK and Harris Museum & Art Gallery, Preston, UK, amongst many others.
 His work has been exhibited internationally at venues including The Studio Museum in Harlem, New York, USA; Tate Britain, London, UK; Ashmolean Museum, Oxford, UK; Whitechapel Gallery, London, UK; Royal Academy of Arts, London, UK; and Gallery of Modern Art, Glasgow, UK.